light-space/light-challenge/README.md

 1. Each company will be able to define **only** one workflow.
 Each new invoice will go through that workflow.
 2. A company should be able to modify their workflow at any point, e.g. when the **current** version of the workflow is in action.

-### We are providing a basic framework and libraries with the challenge, as well as the placeholders in the code for candidates to fill.
+### We are providing a basic framework and libraries with the challenge in Kotlin, as well as the placeholders in the code for candidates to fill.
 However, both is just a suggestion, and you're welcome to use a different structure!

+### The candidate is free to choose any other OO language to implement the solution as well, but then the candidate needs to do the app setup as well - Light is not providing the base of framework or the libraries.

 ### How to build & run

-## Backend
+## Backend in Kotlin

 ```sh
 cd backend